 NEED’s membership is diverse and includes a number of small states.
-This makes for incredible opportunities to collaborate across state lines.
-Collectively, northeast Extension has identified the following priority issue areas we seek to address together.
+Together, they have identified the following priority issue areas.

 - Agriculture (especially related to small scale, specialty & urban producers)

 - Individual, family & community health & health culture